Our commitment sets us apart

-At our current industrial-scale operations in Boron, we continually look for ways to reduce water, energy and greenhouse gas emissions, while protecting the health and well-being of our employees.
-California’s extreme drought conditions have accelerated our efforts to reduce our carbon footprint while delivering an important rare mineral that’s essential for modern living.
+At our current industrial-scale operations in Boron, we continually look for ways to reduce water and energy use and greenhouse gas emissions while protecting the health and well-being of our employees.
+California’s extreme drought conditions have accelerated our efforts to reduce our carbon footprint while delivering an important, rare mineral that’s essential for modern living.